malekbenz/malekbenz/_posts/2016-08-20-Build-web-api-aspnet-core.md

 ## Calling the Web API with jQuery

-We'll add an HTML page that uses AJAX to call the web API.
-We'll use jQuery to make the AJAX calls and also to update the page with the results.
+We'll add an HTML page that uses `AJAX` to call the web API.
+We'll use `jQuery` to make the `AJAX` calls and also to update the page with the results.

-But to be able to serve and  our html file we must add stat Middleware let's do it.
+But in order to be able to serve our html file we must add `StaticFiles` Middleware let's do it.

 ### Configure a static files Middleware to server our index.html

-Update the project.json file to add StaticFiles packages as a dependency:
+Update the `project.json` file to add `StaticFiles` packages as a dependency:

 ```csharp
     "Microsoft.AspNetCore.StaticFiles" : "1.0.0"